rohitsahu4/q-tool/README.md

 **Page load time**:  0.9s , measured using [uptrends speed test](https://www.uptrends.com/tools/website-speed-test) after deployment.

 #### Optimisations:
 1. Used Webpack bundle analyzer to analyze webpack bundle size.
-And made sure that no unused code is present of the bundle
+And made sure that no unused code is present in the bundle
 	![Bundle snapshot](https://i.imgur.com/V4XHa73.png)
 2. Memoised large calculations using useMemo and reselect.